Cerebral arteriovenous malformation: Pathophysiology

-A cerebral AVM is an abnormal anastomosis (connection) between the arteries and veins in the human brain and are most commonly of prenatal origin.
-In a normal brain, oxygen-enriched blood from the heart travels in sequence through smaller blood vessels going from arteries, to arterioles and then capillaries.
+A cerebral AVM is an abnormal anastomosis (connection) between the arteries and veins in the brain due to the lack of a capillary bed, and is most commonly of prenatal origin.

+In normal cerebral circulation, oxygen-enriched blood from the heart travels in sequence through smaller blood vessels going from arteries, to arterioles and then capillaries.
 Oxygen is removed in the capillaries to be used by the brain.
 After the oxygen is removed, blood reaches venules and later veins which will take it back to the heart and lungs.
-A cerebral AVM causes blood to travel from arteries to veins through the abnormal connections, disrupting normal circulation.
+A cerebral AVM causes blood to be shunted directly from arteries to veins because the capillary bed is lacking, causing a disrupted circulation.

+The overall annual incidence of haemorrhage from a ruptured AVM is 2-4%.
+Smaller AVMs have a greater propensity for haemorrhaging, whereas larger AVMs tend to more often cause seizures instead.

 Diagnosis

 A cerebral AVM diagnosis is established by neuroimaging studies after a complete neurological and physical examination.
 Three main techniques are used to visualize the brain and search for an AVM: computed tomography (CT), magnetic resonance imaging (MRI), and cerebral angiography.
 A CT scan of the head is usually performed first when the subject is symptomatic.
 It can suggest the approximate site of the bleed.
 MRI is more sensitive than CT in the diagnosis, and provides better information about the exact location of the malformation.
 More detailed pictures of the tangle of blood vessels that compose an AVM can be obtained by using radioactive agents injected into the blood stream.
-If a CT is used in conjunctiangiogram, this is called a computerized tomography angiogram; while, if MRI is used it is called magnetic resonance angiogram.
+If a CT is used in conjunction with an angiogram, this is called a computerized tomography angiogram; while, if MRI is used it is called magnetic resonance angiogram.
 The best images of a cerebral AVM are obtained through cerebral angiography.
 This procedure involves using a catheter, threaded through an artery up to the head, to deliver a contrast agent into the AVM.
 As the contrast agent flows through the AVM structure, a sequence of X-ray images are obtained.